Frequently Asked Questions

-The concrete bridge approaches and river piers will be demolished and their material recycled.
-After the detour bridge is removed in 2015, the green steel truss spans of the old bridge will likely be recycled into new steel.
-As a historic structure, the old truss spans could be moved and reused as a bridge.
-The new owner would need to pay to move the spans and remove old lead paint.
+The concrete bridge approaches and river piers were demolished and their material recycled.
+The green steel truss spans of the old bridge were removed and will be recycled into new steel.
+As a historic structure, the old truss spans were offered up for reuse but no party requested them.

-The current cost estimate for the Sellwood Bridge Replacement is $307.5 million (in 2014 dollars, the projected middle year for construction).
-This is $38.5 million more than the $269 million estimate at the 60% design phase and $22.5 million less than the $330 million estimate at the end of the planning phase.
+The project cost estimate when new bridge construction began in 2012 was $307.5 million.
+The current estimate for the total cost is $324 million (about 5.3% more than the 2012 estimate).
 The cost includes the new bridge, an interchange where the bridge connects with Highway 43, right-of-way, design, and mitigating impacts to protected resources.
-The funding plan includes the following sources:
+The original funding plan includes the following sources:

 - $141.7 million - Multnomah County VRF ($19 per year vehicle registration fee)